fctico11/public/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can add a cryptocurrency holding
+3. as a user, I can add a plant
-4. as a user, I can view all of my cryptocurrency holdings
+4. as a user, I can view all of my plants
-5. as a user, I can view the current value and/or the performance of each holding
+5. as a user, I can view the watering schedule of each plant
-6. as a user, I can remove or edit a cryptocurrency holding
+6. as a user, I can remove or edit a plant

 ## Research Topics